Anandnk03/application-server-api/Project.md

 - same sequelize formatter code line like Controller or Models,Migration and Routes

+Communication Controller

+- using filter drop down query like department or Module basic query if your project all get department and module using api

+  using sql Scripts for Communication Controller

+  - Get_Department
+  - Get_Modules
+  - PRC_GET_ALL_MACHINE
+  - PRC_GET_PRODUCTBY_MACHINE

 Planing Controller.

 - using the row query formatter